Banda el Recodo: History

-The magazine "Lideres Mexicanos" celebrates its 25th anniversary, and in their special edition of November, this renowned magazine dedicated for the very first time six pages to a worthy representative of Sinaloa's music: Alfonso Lizárraga.
-People had the opportunity to know more about Alfonso's background story, which also served an opportunity for him to share a message of leadership, promoting the culture and effort, work, trust of ideals and the highest human values.
+The magazine Lideres Mexicanos celebrates its 25th anniversary, and in their special edition of November, this renowned magazine dedicated for the first time six pages to a worthy representative of Sinaloa's music: Alfonso Lizárraga.
+People had the opportunity to know more about Alfonso's background, which also served an opportunity for him to share a message of leadership, promoting the culture and effort, work, trust of ideals and the highest human values.
 Alfonso is very clear on these and has them very present in his daily life, which has led him to be both one of the leaders of Banda El Recodo and a great Mexican leader.

 Banda El Recodo closed 2016 with great news.
-The band recorded a song composed by Mario Quintero Lara, which was used as the main song of the Telemundo series "El Chema."
-The soundtrack tells the story of this controversial character in recent times and who better than Banda El Recodo to give it life.
+The band recorded a song composed by Mario Quintero Lara, which was used as the main song of the Telemundo series El Chema.
+The soundtrack tells the story of this controversial character in recent times.

-2016 was a big year for Banda El Recodo, the band was once again nominated for the sixth time for an American Grammy.
-Their successful album "Raíces" took them to their 9th Latin Grammy.
+2016 was a big year for Banda El Recodo.
+The band was nominated for the sixth time for an American Grammy.
+Their successful album Raíces took them to their ninth Latin Grammy.
 In 2016, they also achieved enormous popularity with the songs "Mujer Mujer" and "Vale la Pena."

 Banda El Recodo started off 2017 with the release of the single "Me Prometí Olvidarte," a ‘ranchera’ song that talks about deception, anger and lack of love.

-To close off 2017, Banda El Recodo was nominated once again for the Latin Grammy in the "Best Banda Album" category for their album Ayer y Hoy.
-The band ended up winning the award, which summed their 10th Latin Grammy.
-Aside from celebrating their winning success, the band performed completely live on stage at the Latin Grammy 2017, a medley that included the songs "En Mi Viejo San Juan" and "Viva Mexico."
+To close 2017, Banda El Recodo won their 10th Latin Grammy, in the "Best Banda Album" category for their album Ayer y Hoy.
+Aside from celebrating their win, the band performed completely live on stage at the Latin Grammy 2017, a medley that included the songs "En Mi Viejo San Juan" and "Viva Mexico."
 This was a tribute to both Puerto Rico and Mexico, who had been recently affected by severe natural disasters.
 For this medley, the band was joined by the Mexican singer Lila Downs, who, like Banda El Recodo, has been a precursor of Mexican music and culture throughout the world.

 On top of continuing weekly with their tour of shows throughout Mexico and the United States, Banda El Recodo created the festivities that mark the 80th anniversary of the creation of "La Madre de Todas Las Bandas," which was celebrated in mid-2018.